themue/site.themue.dev/content/post/2022-glenlivet-18yo.md

 ---
-title: 'The Glenlivet 18yo'
+title: 'The Glenlivet 18 yo'
 date: '2022-03-05T22:01:00+01:00'
 draft: false
 categories: ['whisky']
 tags:  ['whisky', 'tastingnotes']
 ---

 Some drops I let stand a little long, this one five years.
-But I'm glad that with my **The Glenlivet 18yo** the cork is not dry and the now opened bottle continues to seal well.
+But I'm glad that with my **The Glenlivet 18 yo** the cork is not dry and the now opened bottle continues to seal well.
 It will not get much older now, but a good closure is already important.

 ### Nose